Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task

 \subsection{Continual Learning Methods}

-In the realm of continual learning methodologies, we can broadly classify them into two distinct categories: Replay-based and exemplar-free strategies.
-The former, replay-based techniques, utilize stored historical samples throughout the training process as a countermeasure to catastrophic forgetting issue, thereby enhancing the overall performance.
+In the realm of CL methods, we can broadly classify them into two distinct categories: replay-based and exemplar-free strategies.
+The former, replay-based techniques, utilize stored historical samples throughout the training process as a countermeasure to the catastrophic forgetting issue, thereby enhancing the overall performance.
 On the other hand, the exemplar-free methods aim to comply with an additional constraint that avoids the retention of trained samples for subsequent training stages.
 This type of OCL presents a greater challenge, yet it has been garnering increasing interest.